UlyssesZh/UlyssesZh.github.io/_posts/2026-01-03-sandpile-stabilizable.md

 title: Determining the stabilizability of the abelian sandpile model
 date: 2026-01-03 14:56:49 -0800
 categories:
   - math
 tags:
   - graph theory
   - linear programming
   - long paper
 layout: post
+excerpt: >
-excerpt: 'The abelian sandpile model is a cellular automaton where each cell is a sandpile that can topple to put grains on neighboring cells when having enough grains.
+  The abelian sandpile model is a cellular automaton where each cell is a sandpile that can topple to put grains on neighboring cells when having enough grains.
 It is stable if none of the sandpiles can topple.
   A natural question to ask is whether it can become stable eventually.
-In this article, I will show that one can determine the stabilizibility usiung integer linear programming for the abelian sandpile model on an arbitrary finite graph.'
+  In this article, I will show that one can determine the stabilizibility usiung integer linear programming for the abelian sandpile model on an arbitrary finite graph.
 ---

 ## Introduction